Details about the USPS APV system: What it is and how to dispute USPS automated adjustments to your label fees.

 USPS uses an Automated Package Verification system (APV, for short).
 APV means the USPS will verify that all shipments match the details on the label, including:

 Destination Zip Code

-APV can apply to any domestic package shipped using USPS or a USPS postage provider.
-(APV excludes letters, large envelopes, certified mail, and any/all international shipments.)
+APV can apply to any domestic package shipped via USPS.
+APV excludes letters, large envelopes, certified mail, and international shipments.

-When emailing the Verify Postage Help department, include the following info:
+When emailing the Verify Postage Help department, include the following details:

 The package's Tracking Number

 The reason for disputing the adjustment (be as detailed as possible!)

 To get the Adjustment ID for Stamps.com shipments, log in to your Stamps.com account and follow the steps outlined on the Stamps.com APV help page.

 To get the Adjustment ID for a ShipStation Carriers shipment, go to

 Settings > Carriers and choose View Reports from the USPS Actions menu.